 Learning is a process that is very personal to the individual, depending on a person's needs and interests.
 People are motivated to learn when there is the prospect of some reward, for example, a salary increase.
-However, research shows that other rewards, such as job satisfaction, involvement, personal fulfilment, having some sense of power or influence, and the affirmation of peers and superiors are at least equally strong, if not stronger, motivators.
+Nonetheless, However, research shows that other rewards, such as job satisfaction, involvement, personal fulfilment, having some sense of power or influence, and the affirmation of peers and superiors are alsoat least equally strong, if not stronger, motivators.
 These rewards come through enhanced work performance and relationships with others on the job.

 Learning is an active process in which the student reacts to the training environment and activity.
 A change of behaviour occurs as the student is involved mentally, physically and emotionally.
+Too much mental or emotional stress during learning time will be counterproductive.

 Trainers and managers should attempt to stimulate and encourage learning by creating a conducive physical and psychological climate and by providing appropriate experiences and methods that promote learning.
 Students should feel at ease and be comfortable in the learning environment, which should not provide distractions.
-The "psychological climate" can be affected by the student's motivation, the presentation style of the trainer and learning resources, the affirmation of previously-acquired knowledge, avoiding embarrassment and ridicule, establishing an atmosphere of trust, and the selection of learning activities.
+The "psychological climate" can be affected by the student's motivation, the manner and vocabularypresentation style of the tutortrainer and learning resources, the affirmation of previously-acquired knowledge, avoiding embarrassment and ridicule, establishing an atmosphere of trust, and the selection of teaching methodslearning activities.